 - The software development process is divided into different phases in the Waterfall model.
 Agile methodology segregates the project development lifecycle into sprints

-- Waterfall is a structured software development methodology, and often times can be quite rigid.
+- The waterfall is a structured software development methodology, and oftentimes can be quite rigid.
 Agile methodology is known for its flexibility

 - If you want to use the Waterfall model for software development, then you have to be clear with all the development requirements beforehand as there is no scope of changing the requirements once the project development starts.
 The Agile methodology, on the other hand, is quite flexible.
 It allows for changes to be made in the project development requirements even after the initial planning has been completed